microluxe20/microluxe20/src/markdown/microluxe20_handbook.md

 **XP Gained** = Hit Dice of defeated monsters, or the given XP for the trap, situation, etc. Add +1 for each doubling of the number of foes.

-**Examples:** Kobolds have 1 hit die, so 1 kobold = 1 XP.
+> **Example:** Kobolds have 1 hit die, so 1 kobold = 1 XP.
 2 kobolds are double the amount, so 2 kobolds = 2 XP (1 XP for first kobold + 1 XP for doubling).
-4 kobolds are double the amount again, so 4 kobolds = 3 XP ( 1 XP for first kobold + 1 XP for doubling to 2 + 1 XP for doubling from 2 to 4).
+4 kobolds are double the amount _again_, so 4 kobolds = 3 XP.
 A Black Bear has 3 hit die, so 1 Black Bear = 3 XP.
 2 Black Bears = 4 XP.
 4 Black Bears = 5 XP.

 As characters participate in encounters, they will begin to accumulate XP.
 Characters advance to the next level when they have gained XP equal to 10 times their current level.
 After advancing, the total XP is reset to 0.
 If a character has more XP than is required for the next level, keep the excess XP and add it after resetting the character's XP to 0.
 For example, if a level 1 character has 8XP and is awarded 4XP, the character advances to level 2 with 2XP.

-**Example:** The 1st level adventurers have just completed a dungeon adventure, and defeated five 1 XP encounters, a 2 XP trap and the 3 XP leader.
+> **Example:** The 1st level adventurers have just completed a dungeon adventure, and defeated five 1 XP encounters, a 2 XP trap and the 3 XP leader.
 That's a total of 10 XP, so they all advance to level 2.
 They need to gain another 20 XP to reach Level 3.

 Each level adds: